shiruixu/opencv/README.md

 	The .prototxt file(s) which define the model architecture (i.e., the layers themselves) The .caffemodel file which contains the weights for the actual layers

+You need to install openCV first:

+	pip3 install opencv-python

 If you don’t have imutils  in your virtual environment, you can install it via:

 	pip install imutils